raspberrypilearning/stamping-app/en/step_3.md

 First it's time to design your graphical user interface (GUI) for the Stamping app.
 The GUI will includes the menu - ingredients and buttons - as well as the design area of the window where the user will create their design.

 --- task ---
-Think about how you want the graphical user interface to look.
+Think about what you want the graphical user interface to look like.
-How much space do you need for the menu?
+How much space will you need for the menu?
-What buttons do you want.
+What buttons do you want?
-Do you want to add graphics or colour to the design area?
+Do you want to add a graphic or colour to the design area?

 --- no-print ---
 ![Animated gif showing path of sprite](images/moving-up-down.gif){:width="400px"}